ButtcoinTNB/report-gen/README.md

 An AI-powered system that generates professional insurance reports from various document types.
 The system uses a dual-agent approach with a writer and reviewer to ensure high-quality, consistent reports following company guidelines.

+## Authentication & Access

+This is a public API service - no authentication is required to use the core features.
+The system uses rate limiting for protection against abuse.
+While authentication is supported, it is entirely optional and only used for:
+- Associating uploaded files with user accounts (if desired)
+- Better tracking and management of reports
+- Future features that may require user context

+Users can freely:
+- Upload documents
+- Generate reports
+- Download reports
+- All other core functionality

+Rate limiting is applied to prevent abuse:
+- 100 requests per hour for most endpoints
+- 25 requests per hour for resource-intensive endpoints

 ## Features

 - **Multi-format Document Support**: